-Church was so reduced as to have but one male member, and he, if I remember rightly, was a coloured man.
-The Church had grown proud, and was "run out."
-I have heard of a Church in Pennsylvania, that was formerly flourishing, but neglected revivals, and it became so reduced that the pastor had to send to a neighbouring Church for a ruling elder when he administered the Communion.
+A minister told me he once labored as a missionary in Virginia, on the ground where such a man as Samuel Davies once shone like a flaming torch; and that Davies' Church was so reduced as to have but one male member, and he, if I remember right, was a colored man.
+The Church had got proud, and was "run out."
+I have heard of a Church in Pennsylvania, that was formerly flourishing, but neglected revivals, and it became so reduced that the pastor had to send to a neighboring Church for a ruling elder when he administered the Communion.
 (Why not, in such a case, let any member of the Church, male or female, distribute the elements?
 Is it indispensable to have an elder?)

-5. Nothing but a revival of religion can prevent the means of grace from doing a great injury to the ungodly.
+- 5. Nothing but a revival of religion can prevent the means of grace from doing a great injury to the ungodly.
 Without a revival they will grow harder and harder under preaching, and will experience a more horrible damnation than they would if they had never heard the Gospel.
 Your children and your friends will go down to a much more horrible fate in hell, in consequence of the means of grace, if there are no revivals to convert them to God.
 Better were it for them if there were no means of grace, no sanctuary, no Bible, no preaching, than to live and die where there is no revival.
-The Gospel is the savour of death unto death, if it is not made a savour of life unto life.

-6. There is no other way in which a Church can be sanctified, grow in grace, and be fitted for heaven.
+The Gospel is the savor of death unto death, if it is not made a savor of life unto life. - 6.
+There is no other way in which a Church can be sanctified, grow in grace, and be fitted for heaven.
 What is "growing in grace"?
 Is it hearing sermons and getting some new notions about religion?
-No;
+No; no such thing.